ram02z/nerd-fonts-patcher/readme.md

 ### Changes from upstream

 - Replace octicons with nonicons
-- Add codicons (nonicons already include codicons)
+- Add codicons (nonicons already include codicons but in a weird order)

 Tested on HackFCLigaturedCCG from https://github.com/gaplo917/Ligatured-Hack